 Ten things you should know about your uterus.
-OK, some of them might not be essential knowledge, but they are very funny.
+OK, some of them might not be essential knowledge, but they are funny.

 1. Your uterus is hot!

 Figuratively speaking, of course.
 Your interior womb is about 37 degrees Celsius, just like the rest of your body.
 We mean the uterus as a theme.
 You can spot it about everywhere nowadays.
 In fashion (t-shirts, panties, jewellery, pins, tote bags), in home decoration (cushions, fabrics, ornaments, prints, paintings, mugs), at the home office (stationary, post cards), on the street (face masks!) and even in the nursery (picture some extremely cute toys).
 We’ve selected some body wear for you to begin with (click on the images for shopping information).

 This makes sense for two reasons.
 One: if you look at the outline (together with the vagina, ovaries and fallopian tubes), you can easily imagine a super cute, cartoonish face with two arms.
 The uterus can be really cuterus, so to speak.
 Weird, but true: the shape is also really similar to that of a shark’s brain.
 Shark week is one of the many synonyms for menstruation.
 Reason two: the uterus as a female body part lends itself perfectly for bold statements.
 Mind your own uterus.
 My uterus, my decision.
 Grow a pair (of ovaries, this is).
 And of course: no uterus, no opinion.
 The last expression is coined by the fictional character Rachel Green from the tv-series Friends.

 2. The ancient Greeks blamed the uterus for all ‘female illnesses’